AbdelHamid00/MiniShell/README.md

 # Mini_shell

-As beautiful as a shell .
-Simple parsing and handling of errors + a multi threading execution of commandes line .
+An implementation of a shell , with limited features ofc .